tdombui/bulk-unzip/README.md

-# Bulk Unzip

-A powerful tool for bulk extracting ZIP files and stripping MP3 metadata with both CLI and GUI interfaces.
+For bulk extracting ZIP files and stripping MP3 metadata with both CLI and GUI

-## Features

-### ZIP Extraction
-- Bulk extract multiple ZIP files concurrently
+# Bulk extract ZIP files
 - Configurable number of workers for optimal performance
 - Skip existing directories to avoid overwrites
 - Progress tracking and detailed results

-### MP3 Metadata Stripping
+# MP3 Metadata Stripping
 - Remove all metadata from MP3 files
 - Keep specific metadata fields (title, artist, album, year, track, genre)
 - Process files in place or to a separate output directory